JetBrains/intellij-sdk-docs/topics/ui/controls/progress_indicators.md

 ![](tree_loader_corner.png){width=400}

 If processes start simultaneously and have the same execution time, place the loader in the top right corner of the area.
-For example, in the <control>Push</control> dialog repositories are loaded at the same time.
+For example, in the <control>Push</control> dialog, repositories are loaded at the same time.
 Loaders in each line will blink at the same time and will look distracting.

 ![](tree_loader_push.png){width=400}